mlhartme/stool/README.md

 a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).

 You can create, list and delete stages with the respective command.
 Every stage has a configuration, which is a set of properties you can get and set with `sc config`.
-Every stages has a status, which is a set of fields you can check it with `sc status`.
+Every stages has a status, which is a set of fields, you can check it with `sc status`.

 A stage runs on the Kubernetes cluster identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 You define the stage name and context when you create the stage, neither can be changed later.

-Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
-It's also safe to `helm uninstall` instead of `sc delete`.
+Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it, `sc publish` upgrades it.
+It's safe to use `helm uninstall` instead of `sc delete`.

-### Stage class
+### Stage classes

 The stage class defines how to create a stage.
-Every stage has as class (or in oo words: it is an instance of a class).
+Every stage has as class (or in object-oriented terminology: it is an instance of a class).

 A class looks like this: